devProMaleek/Stats_preview_card_component/README-template.md

 - [Cover Overlay](https://www.https://www.youtube.com/watch?v=ZJZtmD3H9Sc) - This helped me for the color overlay on the image.
 I really liked this pattern and will use it going forward.

+Note: Delete this note and replace the list above with resources that helped you during the challenge.
+These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**
+**
 ## Author

 - Full name - Abdulmalik Adeola Adebayo